 Justify has options to define characters that start and/or stop justification when found in column one.
-These options make it much
+These options make it much easier to justify text in files which contain embedded commands and special characters for a format program (e.g., Prose, TDP, etc.).
+The specific characters are defined using the Start and Stop options:

+'''

 /set justify stop ".+" start "' "

+'''